lorin/resilience-engineering/README.md

 Alias: <http://resiliencepapers.club> (thanks to [John Allspaw](https://twitter.com/allspaw)).

+If you're not sure what to read first, check out [Resilience engineering: Where do I start?](intro.md)

-This file contains notes about people active in resilience engineering, organized alphabetically.
+This file contains notes about people active in resilience engineering, as well as some influential researchers who are no longer with us, organized alphabetically.
 I'm using these notes to help get my head around the players and concepts.

-If you're not sure what to read first, check out [Resilience engineering: Where do I start?](intro.md)

 You might also be interested in my [notes on David Woods's Resilience Engineering short course](https://github.com/lorin/res-eng-short-course-notes).